 Building Element: Passive Solar System Rated Feature Task On-Site Inspection Protocol Water wall - replaces the existing wall, or parts of it, with containers that hold water.
-Thermosiphon Air Panel (TAP) Identify system type Thermosiphon air panel (TAP) - has one or more Glazing layers made of glass or plastic, an air space, an absorber, another air space and (often) an insulated backing.
-These are similar in appearance to active flat-plate collectors, often mounted vertically on walls or ground-mounted so that the living space is higher than the collector to facilitate convection from the TAP to the building.
+Thermosiphon Air Panel (TAP) Identify system type Thermosiphon air panel (TAP) - has one or more Glazing layers made of glass or plastic, an air space, an absorber, another air space, and (often) an insulated backing.
+These are similar in appearance to active flat-plate collectors, often mounted vertically on walls, or ground-mounted, so that the living space is higher than the collector to facilitate convection from the TAP to the building.
 See Greenhouse, above, for specific inspection items.

-Building Element: Air Leakage Rated Feature Task On-Site Inspection Protocol Blower door test Determine airtightness Follow Procedure for Measuring Airtightness of Building or Dwelling Unit from a blower door test Enclosure in ANSI/RESNET/ICC 380.
-Infiltration Volume Determine Infiltration Determine the Infiltration Volume by adding the Conditioned Space Volume Volume of Rated Home and Unconditioned Space Volume in the Dwelling Unit in accordance with the definitions.
-Compartmentalization Determine Determine the Compartmentalization Boundary by calculating the surface Boundary Compartmentalization area that bounds the Infiltration Volume.
+Building Element: Air Leakage Rated Feature Task On-Site Inspection Protocol Blower door test Determine airtightness from Follow Procedure for Measuring Airtightness of Building or Dwelling Unit a blower door test Enclosure in ANSI/RESNET/ICC 380.
+Infiltration Volume Determine Infiltration Determine the Infiltration Volume by adding the Conditioned Space Volume Volume of Rated Home and Unconditioned Space Volume in the Dwelling Unit, in accordance with the definitions.
+Compartmentalizatio Determine Determine the Compartmentalization Boundary by calculating the surface n Boundary Compartmentalization area that bounds the Infiltration Volume.
 Boundary

-Building Element: Heating and Cooling Distribution System Task On-Site Inspection Protocol Identify type of distribution system used to provide space heating and cooling Forced air - a fan unit or air handler connected to ducts that supply heated or cooled air to multiple rooms in the Dwelling Unit.
-Forced air systems have supply or return ductwork.
-Unit heater/ air_Air_conditioner - heating or cooling is supplied directly from a heating or cooling device located within the space it serves.
-Unitary heater / Air Conditioner equipment has no supply or return ductwork.
-84 Forced hot water - heated water is pumped through a series of radiator elements to supply heat.
-Identify and record the radiator elements as conventional radiators, baseboard "fin tube" radiators, cast iron baseboards or radiant hot water panels located at the baseboards or on walls or ceilings.
-Hot water radiant system - heated water is circulated through plastic or metal tubing that is installed in a concrete slab or finished floor or occasionally, in walls or ceilings.
-Steam heating - steam systems utilize a distribution system with cast iron radiators connected to a boilerBoiler that creates steam.
-The steam rises into the radiators through one set of pipes, condenses into water and drains back to the boilerBoiler.
-There are 2 common system types: One Pipe Steam - Radiators have only one pipe connected with a shutoff valve.
+Rated Feature Heating and Cooling Distributi Task On-Site Inspection Protocol System type Identify type of distrib system used to provide Identify type of distribution system used to provide space heating and cooling Forced air - a fan unit or air handler connected to ducts that supply heated or cooled air to multiple rooms in the Dwelling Unit.
+Forced air systems have supply and/or return ductwork.
+Unit heater/air conditioner - heating or cooling is supplied directly from a heating or cooling device located within the space it serves.
+Unitary equipment -has no supply or return ductwork.
+Forced hot water - heated water is pumped through a series of radiator elements to supply heat.
+Identify and record the radiator elements as conventional radiators, baseboard "fin tube" radiators, cast iron baseboards, or radiant hot water panels located at the baseboards or on walls or ceilings.
+Hot water radiant system - heated water is circulated through plastic or metal tubing that is installed in a concrete slab or finished floor or, occasionally, in walls or ceilings.
+Steam heating - steam systems utilize a distribution system with cast iron radiators connected to a boiler that creates steam.
+The steam rises into the radiators through one set of pipes, condenses into water, and drains back to the boiler.
+There are 2 common system types: One Pipe Steam - radiators have only one pipe connected with a shut off valve.
 There will also be an air vent on the opposite end of the radiator from the pipe connection.
-Two Pipe Steam - Radiators will have a larger steam supply pipe and a smaller condensate return pipe.
-There will be a control valve on the Task Identify type of distribution system used to provide
+Two Pipe Steam - radiators will have a larger steam supply pipe and a smaller condensate return pipe.
+There will be a control valve on the smaller condensate return pipe.
+There will be a control valve on the steam side and a steam trap on the condensate side.

-71 (Informative Note) Examples of unitary heater/Air Conditioner equipment include window air-Air conditioner S, package terminal heat pumps (PTHP), packaged terminal air-Air conditioner Conditioner (PTAC), and ductless minisplits.
-Where unitary heater-Air Conditioner equipment has any amount of ductwork, they are forced air systems.
+&lt;sup>2 (Informative Note) Examples of unitary equipment include window air conditioners, package terminal heat pumps (PTHP), packaged terminal air conditioners (PTAC), and ductless minisplits.
+Where unitary equipment has any amount of ductwork, they are forced air systems.